arepetti/Tinkwell/Documentation/Derived measures.md

 ### `tags` *(optional)*

-Comma-separated list of keywords:
+Comma-separated list of keywords.

 ```text
 tags: energy, power, analytics
 ```

-You can use this to group your measures and searches (using `List()` from the `Tinkwell.Store` service) support filtering by tag.
+Useful to organise your measures, you can run searches (using `List()` from `Tinkwell.Store` service) filtered by tag.

 ---

 ### `category` *(optional)*

-A classification label:
+A classification label.

 ```text
 category: Energy Management
 ```

-You can categorize your measures and searches (using `List()` from `Tinkwell.Store` service) support filtering by category.
+Useful to organise your measures, you can run searches (using `List()` from `Tinkwell.Store` service) filtered by category.

 ---

 ### `precision` *(optional)*

-Specifies how many decimal places to round to:
+Specifies how many decimal places to round to.

 ```text
 precision: 2